 Loft, also known as height, greatly impacts how comfortable a pillow feels.
 A side sleeper will need a loftier pillow than a stomach sleeper, because taller pillows usually create more support.
 If you’re unsure what loft size you need, purchase a pillow you can customize!
 The Coop Eden pillow comes with another bag of filling, so you can easily add or remove the microfiber fluff to adjust its height.

 Whether or not you use a pillowcase, it’s important to pay attention to the pillow’s cover.
 If you’re a hot sleeper, pillow covers can help dissipate heat.
 Oftentimes, company’s use breathable fabrics to aid in airflow.
-Some products, like the Layla Kapok, have special materials sewn in.
-Layla’s copper fibers help pull heat away from the body and keep the pillow clean.
+Some products have special materials sewn in.

 Many pillow covers also have zippers around the edges, which allows sleepers to easily remove them for cleaning.
 Sometimes, you can even take out the filling to adjust the pillow’s firmness level.